survivejs/webpack-book/manuscript/03_what_is_webpack.md

 ## Modules Are Evaluated Through Loaders

-When webpack encounters a module, it will try to perform several things:
+When webpack encounters a **module**, it will try to perform several things:

 1. It will **resolve** the module.
 Webpack provides configuration for adjusting this behavior.
 Especially the *Consuming Packages* chapter covers techniques related to this.
 If a module failed to resolve, webpack will give a runtime error.
 2. Assuming a module was resolved correctly, webpack will try to pass it through **loaders** in your configuration.
 Each loader definition contains a condition based on which it should be executed.
 If a loader was matched, webpack will try to resolve it in a similar way as a module.